sts10/same/README.markdown

 # Same

 Compare two or more directories to see if they're the same, with a set amount of thoroughness.
+Made with the idea of verifying the success of large transfer of files.

 ## Disclaimers